AristidesAI/GhostAI/README.md

 NPC AI Players structured directives:

 Continuous Movement: NPCs should generally remain in motion, exploring the maze, only stopping if their pathfinding is temporarily broken or they are in a "safe" recalculation state.
-Movement should be smoothe for the AI not jittery.
+The NPC AI should have a complete view of the maze so it can navigate the environment without relying on ingame senses entirly Movement should be smoothe for the AI not jittery.
 Dead-End Avoidance: NPCs must be capable of recognizing and escaping dead-end paths.
 If stuck, they should be able to turn around and select an alternative route.
 This is particularly important when under threat.

+##### **Maze Understanding:** The AI player will have a complete view of the generated maze and all its pathways, This enables the AI player to avoid dead ends and stucture its pathfinding based on an overall view of the maze, Their relation to the player and other AI players, And

 ##### Threat Identification: